Many founders ask us:

 What if they don’t reply to the email?

-If they haven’t replied to the email, you can then send an SMS.
+If they haven’t replied to the email, you can call them or send a text message (only to a warm list, though).

 Where do we get their phone number from?